 Good communication skills are critical in dealing with patients, clients, physicians, nurses, and other health care workers.

 insurance coverage for an internship.
 (School has information and check lists for these).
-Students who participate in the internship must be available on a full-time
+(Internships are on a volunteer basis).
+Due to our

 Students who participate in the internship program must successfully complete the internship to receive a certificate of

-school.
+completion from WCP.
 Students have the option to complete the phlebotomy program without the internship portion and

-upon successful completion at the end of the six weeks will graduate and receive their certificate of completion.
+upon successful completion at the end of the five weeks will graduate and receive their certificate of completion.
 Background

-other medical facilities and are eligible to sit for a national certification examination.
+other medical facilities and after meeting the criteria are eligible to sit for a national certification examination.
 This program is

 Health, Character and Technical Standards

 WCPI must ensure that patients/clients are not placed in jeopardy by students during learning experiences.
 Therefore,

-changing circumstances that characterize patient/ client care responsibilities.
+uncertainties, and changing circumstances that characterize patient/ client care responsibilities.
 Furthermore, the student is

 expected to have the emotional stability to exercise sound judgment, accept direction and guidance from a supervisor or

 faculty member and establish rapport and maintain sensitive interpersonal relationships with employees, patients/clients and

 WCPI believes patient and student safety is of utmost importance.
 Therefore, if the instructor believes that actions

 demonstrated by a student in class or on internship jeopardize either the student’s own safety or patient safety, that student

 Applicants must be in good physical and mental health to qualify for positions in the health care field.
 Standards have been

 established to provide guidance to students as to skills and abilities required to function successfully in the program and

 Phlebotomy students must:

 1. Demonstrate reading, writing, and listening comprehension competencies in the English language as well as the ability to

 speak English clearly and correctly.

 2. Have sufficient hearing to assess patient needs and to understand instructions and identify emergency signals.

 3. Have sufficient visual acuity to observe patients, and interpret data; visual acuity sufficient to ensure a safe environment,

 identify color changes, read fine print/writing and calculate fine calibrations.

 4. Have sufficient speech and language ability to express, comprehend, and exchange information and ideas in English

 5. Ability to work with frequent interruptions, to respond appropriately in emergencies or unexpected situations and to cope

 with variations in workload and stress levels.

 6. Ability to stand for extended periods of time.

 7. Sufficient emotional intelligence to exhibit empathy and compassion, to maintain productive relationships in the classroom

 and clinical settings, and to integrate direction, instruction, and constructive criticism into behavior.

 8. Criminal background checks are required of all students prior to entering the clinical internship setting.
 Drug screening is

+also required.
 No students will be exempt from either process.
 Cost to be incurred by student.